ivarsaris/PoolDrillz-MS2/README.md

 #### Color

+Neat colors that don't distract.
+This was my principle thought when choosing the color scheme for this application.
+I didn't want the colors to distract from the content and layout.
+It had to look classy and clear.
+For this reason, I choose the following colors.
 The navigation bar and footer are dark blue (#393a4c).
 The add exercise button has the same color.
 The other buttons are standard blue and red from Materialize.
 All text on the white background is black.
 All other text is white.

+#### Font

+I used Helvetica as font throughout the whole application.
+This for the simple reason that it's easy to read, and it looks neat as well.

 ### Mockup